BeneathTheInk/Temple/README.md

 - [API Documentation](#)
 - [Examples](#)

 All contributions are welcome!
 Please submit an [issue](https://github.com/BeneathTheInk/Temple/issues/new) or [pull-request](https://github.com/BeneathTheInk/Temple/pulls).
-If you have questions or need help, please join me on [Gitter](https://gitter.im/BeneathTheInk/Temple).
+If you need help, join me on [Gitter](https://gitter.im/BeneathTheInk/Temple).